You don’t have to be a penny pincher to want to take advantage of a free or cheap deal every now and then.

 Visit even more museums for free during Smithsonian Magazine’s annual Museum Day in September

 While this annual event hosted by Smithsonian Magazine only happens once a year, it’s worth mentioning, especially since several Tampa Bay museums participate.
 Held annually, Museum Day grants you free admission for two to museums throughout the country.
-Past participating museums in Tampa Bay include the Florida Museum of Photographic Arts, Henry B. Plant Museum, Imagine Museum, The Ringling and more.
+Past participating museums in Tampa Bay include the Florida Museum of Photographic Arts, Henry B. Plant Museum, Imagine Museum, The Ringling, and more. *Museum Day will not be taking place in 2023 but will resume in 2024

 Experience Christmas all year long at Robert’s Christmas Wonderland in Clearwater